 • Click the + on the right side of a step to add a parallel step.

 3. Click on any step to name it, add a description, and assign an approver.
+You can assign multiple approvers to a single approval step, and any of them can approve it to advance the workflow to the next stage.

-4. You can save the workflow as a draft.
+5. You can save the workflow as a draft.

 Edit a workflow